-Building on the inclusion of culture and heritage in the Sustainable Development Goals, the CHST KSB fosters knowledge sharing with a clear operational focus, connecting interested staff across Global Practices and externals, leveraging new IT tools and social media, with the objective of helping to identify cutting-edge solutions for the benefit of our clients.
-The KSB will integrate these practices into the World Bank agenda by elevating CHST to greater importance, sustainability and resilience.
+Building on the inclusion of culture and heritage in the Sustainable Development Goals, the CHST CoP fosters knowledge sharing with a clear operational focus, connecting interested staff across Global Practices and externals, leveraging new IT tools and social media, with the objective of helping to identify cutting-edge solutions for the benefit of our clients.
+The CoP will integrate these practices into the World Bank agenda by elevating CHST to greater importance, sustainability and resilience.
 The Community aims to use the virtual space for knowledge exchange and discussion, and also as a forum to share information and maintain contact between its members.

 Come to visit ‘Butterfly’: Promoting Peace through Arts, at World Bank Main Complex until November 17, 2017.